Achievement objective S6-1

 - Links multiple representations and sees the connections between them.

-- Writes and presents a concise and informative report that includes communicating features in context; relevant summary statistics, graphs and tables to support the findings of the investigation; quantitative and qualitative statements;
+- Writes and presents a concise and informative report that includes: using visual evidence to communicate features in context; using relevant summary statistics, graphs and tables to support the contextual findings of the investigation; quantitative and qualitative statements;

 informal inferences about a population from a sample; justified conclusions.

-- Alternative explanations for observed patterns in the data.
+- Providing alternative explanation for observed patterns in the data.

 - Contextual knowledge plays an important role in the entire statistical enquiry cycle.